 - Legal Recognition: While a sole proprietorship lacks recognition as a separate legal entity, an OPC holds corporate status, earning greater credibility with banks and investors.

-Why Was One Person Company Introduced?
+Why was the One Person Company Introduced?

 The primary purpose behind this legal structure was to enable single entrepreneurs to access the corporate world without the complications of forming a partnership.

 Consequently, the government designed this model to support small businesses and startups by offering a simplified structure with limited liability and corporate benefits.
-Entrepreneurs actively search for what is meant by One Person Company to find a flexible and legally secure way to build their business.

 Key Features of One Person Company